 When looking at a digital asset management tool, there are two big choices you need to make — do you need to manage video assets, and do you need production-focused tools?

 If you have video asset management concerns, you need a tool that can handle large files.
-Based on our definition, that means VAM, MAM and Video CMS.
-If you need production capabilities (version tracking, cloud-sharing and permission settings) you need VAM or Video CMS.
-Realistically, there are plenty of MAM labeled products that deliver production-oriented features as well.
+Based on our definition, that means MAM, VAM and VCM.
+If you need production capabilities (version tracking, cloud-sharing and permission settings), you need MAM or VAM.

 The real point here is that looking at labels won’t get you far.
 You need to think about capabilities and features, and look to match those with your needs.